leancloud/docs-en/views/rest_sms_api.md

 ### Verifying Mobile Phone

-As mentioned above, registering a new user with mobile phone will set `mobilePhoneVerified` to `true`.
+As mentioned above, registering a new user with a mobile phone will set `mobilePhoneVerified` to `true`.
 If the user is registered with another method, you can also ask the user to verify their phone:

 ```sh